 Material Participation.
-For the definition of material participation for purposes of the passive activity rules, see the instructions for Schedule C (Form 1040), line G, on page C-2.

-If you meet any of the material participation tests described in the line G instructions for Schedule C, check the "Yes" box.
+For the definition of material participation for purposes of the passive activity rules, see the instructions for Schedule C, line G, on page C-2.
+If you meet any of the material participation tests described in those instructions, check the "Yes" box.